arm-hpc-devkit/nvidia-arm-hpc-devkit-users-guide/software/cuda.md

 # CUDA on Arm64

-TBD

-CUDA — A parallel computing platform and programming model developed by NVIDIA for general computing on graphical processing units (GPUs).
+CUDA is a parallel computing platform and programming model developed by NVIDIA for general computing on GPUs.
+NVIDIA has officially supported CUDA on Arm64 starting with CUDA 11.
+There is no specific guidance for CUDA on Arm64.
+Simply use it as you normally would on any other platform.
+CUDA is [provided with the NVIDIA HPC SDK](https://developer.nvidia.com/hpc-sdk), or you can [download the CUDA Toolkit for Arm](https://developer.nvidia.com/cuda-downloads).